| Synthacolor - Home Colour Negative Printing |

 The BJPA reported: |

-The kit offers a considerably simplified processing schedule for both films and papers since it now incorporates a combined bleach-fix solution; in addition the developer is so formulated that it is made up as three stock solutions which are mixed in differing proportions for films and paper.
-The developer pack contains
+The kit offered a considerably simplified processing schedule for both films and papers since it now incorporated a combined bleach-fix solution; in addition the developer was so formulated that it was made up as three stock solutions which could be mixed in differing proportions for films and paper.
+The developer pack contained

 sufficient to make 84 fluid oz. of the necessary stock solutions,